 Several different payments can be included in a settlement agreement.
 These include:

-- Compensation for the loss of any benefits
+- compensation for the loss of any benefit;

 💵 Tax and National Insurance